JackFrost67/Alexa-shit-skill/README.md

 # Alexa-shit-skill
-a shitty skill for Alexa challenge
+A shitty skill for Alexa challenge